charlie-gallagher/cpu/README.md

 the opcodes and some symbolic constants like `IO_START`, which is the section of memory that prints after each clock cycle.

-The assembler also knows to filter out blank lines and comment lines that begin with `#`.